Brok3d3ad/dotknow/README.md

 # SVG Processor Tool

 ## Overview
-The SVG Processor Tool is an application designed to extract rectangle elements from SVG files and convert them to a custom JSON format for use in automation systems.
-This tool simplifies the process of integrating graphics from vector editing software into automation HMI systems.
+The SVG Processor Tool is an application designed to extract SVG elements from files and convert them to a custom JSON format for use in automation systems.
+This tool simplifies the process of integrating graphics from vector editing software into automation HMI systems, particularly Ignition SCADA.

 ## Features
 - User-friendly GUI interface with automation standard branding
 - Ability to browse and select SVG files for processing
+- Support for multiple SVG element types including:
+  - Rectangles
+  - Circles
+  - Ellipses
+  - Lines
+  - Polylines
+  - Polygons
+  - Paths
-- Extracts rectangle elements with their positions, sizes, and attributes
+  - Text elements
 - Processes complex SVG transformations including translation, rotation, and scaling
 - Converts SVG elements to a custom JSON format for automation systems
 - Options to copy results to clipboard or save to a file